-Are you considering a remodeling project and looking for some modern hall bathroom ideas?
+Are you considering a bathroom remodel in Gaithersburg, MD and looking for some modern hall bathroom ideas?
 Then, you’ve found the right article!

 Many options for those hall spaces will fit your home’s design yet offer the modern touches you desire.
 Although small, these hall bathrooms provide a luxury of their own to family and guests.